StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 13/11/2020 - Cstadther - Fixed issue with uploading OggDude images to The Forge asset library.
 - 12/11/2020 - Cstadther - Fixed issue where career skills were not being marked correctly.
 - 09/11/2020 - Esrin - Updated version and download link to release v1.1.
 - 09/11/2020 - Esrin - Confirmed Foundry VTT 0.7.6 compatibility.